 - qualifying for an exemption

-English Language Exemption in the Entry Clearance Application
+English Language Exemption in the EC Application

-An applicant for leave to remain who was exempt from the English language requirement at the entry clearance stage needs to meet the requirement at paragraphs E-LTRP.4.1. to .4.2. he/she applies for a further leave to remain in the UK on the 5-year route to settlement, unless the applicant again qualifies for an exemption, on the same or a different basis.
+An applicant for leave to remain who was exempt from the English language requirement at the entry clearance stage needs to meet the requirement at paragraphs E-LTRP.4.1 to 4.2 he/she applies for a further leave to remain in the UK on the 5-year route to settlement, unless the applicant again qualifies for an exemption, on the same or a different basis.

 Apparently, all applications for leave to remain (extension, switching) as a spouse, civil, unmarried or same-sex partner and their dependant children consider for suitability requirements in paragraphs S-LTR.1.1. to .4.5. of Appendix FM under the family visa route, which mainly relates to: